Mount Colah: Commercial area

 A small group of shops is located on the Pacific Highway.
 The group includes a variety of small retailers, restaurants and food stores, as well as a truck stop that has been servicing locals and truck drivers detouring from the F3 since the 1950s, plus a doctor's clinic, dental clinic, newsagent and a pharmacy that combines postal services.
 To the east of the railway station lies a community centre and primary school.

 School

 Mount Colah Public School is on the eastern side of the railway line.
 The school was built in 1953, and replaced an asparagus farm.
 It is a primary school, catering for K-6 students.
 The school hall acts as the suburb's polling place for voting in local, state and federal elections.

-The closest zoned high schools for the suburb are nearby Asquith Boys High School and Asquith Girls High School.
+The closest zoned high schools for the suburb are nearby Hornsby High School (formerly Asquith Boys High School) and Asquith High School (formerly Asquith Girls High School).

 Residential areas

 Street names in the most northern part of Mount Colah are associated with the Arthurian Legend such as: Sprigg Place, Arthurs Circle, Merlin Close, Excelsior Road, Round Table Close, Excalibur Close, Gareth Close, Galahad Close, Lancelot Street and Camelot Close.
 All of these streets either branch off from, or are accessed via, Excelsior Road, which itself follows a ridgeline.

 Nearby the streets are named for flora, such as Foxglove Road, which was named for the flowers that were once grown in the area.
 Other similar street names there include Red Cedar Drive, Acorn Place and Chestnut Road.
 Foxglove Oval replaced a small land fill area, and caters to various track and field sports as well as other competitive community level sports.

 The next closest name theme is explorer based.
 For example, a few are Hume Place, Flinders Place, Bass Place, Burke Place and Eyre Place.

 On the east side of Mount Colah the streets running east to west bear names of adjoining suburbs: Colah Road, Cowan Road, Berowra Road, Kuring-gai Chase Road.
 Running north to south they follow a botanical theme, Neridah Avenue, Telopea Street and Myall Avenue are all Australian botanical species names.

 On the south side of Mount Colah the streets are Jersey Street, Willarong Road, Lady Street, Yirra Road.